Prairieville man wanted for multiple felonies left scene of deadly crash Monday morning

 Louisiana State Police said they are searching for 26-year-old Levi Mitchell from Prairieville.

 Deputies say August 2 around 11:30 a.m.
 Mitchell fled the scene of a deadly crash in Gonzalez on Coon Trap Road.
-He has not been seen since the accident.
+Deputies reported Mitchell was driving with 35-year-old Jasy Hunt of Gonzales when he crossed the center line and hit a box truck head-on.

+Hunt died in the crash.
+Deputies said she was not wearing her seatbelt.

 Deputies said Mitchell is wanted for vehicular homicide, aggravated flight from an officer, reckless operation of a vehicle, aggravated obstruction of highway commerce, unauthorized use of a motor vehicle, simple criminal damage of property and illegal possession of stolen things.